anton-shikov/HW_6/README.md

-# HW_6 GEO_seacrh interface.
+# HW_6 GEO_search interface.
-A sall prorgam for executing GSEA algorithm on desirable GEO exmeriment and genes set
+A small programm for executing GSEA algorithm on desirable GEO experiment and genes set

 ## Getting Started